github5775/GremlinStudio/README.md

 # GremlinStudio
+## N.B.
+Because the GremlinClient has changed, I will be updating the existing code to work with the latest GremlinClient code. ##

 My take on making an Enterprise Query Studio like SQL Server Management Studio, but this is primarily for queries.

 But why WPF?
 Users prefer to enter their Cosmos DB credentials into a fat client (rather than someone's webpage), and WPF has a more robust UI then WinForms.
 UWP is an option, but I wanted to simplify the project.
 (NB: This tool works for partitions of type string; I am in the process of expanding it to partitions of type "number.")